Home / Geopolitics, Strategy & Technological Rivalries / Electric and Ion Propulsion: Igniting a New Space Race for Mars, Mercury, and Beyond

 Field-Emission Electric Propulsion (FEEP): A Precise Thrust for Small Satellites

-FEEP, or Field-Emission Electric Propulsion, is a type of ion thruster that uses liquid metal (usually caesium, indium, or mercury) to generate thrust.
-This technology works by applying a strong electric field to the metal, causing ions to be emitted and then accelerated to high speeds.
+Field-Emission Electric Propulsion (FEEP) is an advanced type of ion thruster that uses liquid metals, typically caesium, indium, or mercury, to generate thrust.
+The core principle of FEEP involves applying a strong electric field to the liquid metal, which causes ions to be emitted and subsequently accelerated to high speeds.
+This technology stands out due to its ability to provide precise and efficient thrust with minimal fuel consumption, making it particularly well-suited for small satellites that require fine-tuned control.

 ASAT Technology: Safeguarding Space Assets